Slender Object Detection: Diagnoses and Improvements: Introduction

 This work is dedicated to studying the problem of slender object detection.
 From the perspective of academic research, the distinctive properties of slender objects pose special challenges, which give rise to research topics of scientific value.
 From the perspective of application, once slender objects can be well-handled, the practical utility of object detection systems will become higher.

 Inspired by previous works~\cite{diagnose,rethinking,survey}, which provide in-depth ablations, analyses, and insights regarding object detection algorithms, we start with diagnosing and analyzing existing methods for object detection.
-Specifically, we establish a unified analytical framework, which includes the formal definition of slender objects, a standardized pipeline for object detection, and a new benchmark dataset and corresponding evaluation protocols.
-With the proposed framework, different object detection methods can be dissected and compared in a clear and fair manner.
-In addition, it is convenient to identify the key factors (such as critical components and effective choices) for the success of previous methods, reveal the limitations of previous methods, and more importantly, discover potential directions for improving slender object detection.
-Key findings relate to the role of anchors, the capability of the 2-point representation, and the effect of feature adaption, as well as more details and discussions, are presented in Sec.~\ref{dissections}.
+Specifically, we address issues in slenderness definition, feasible evaluation protocols, and data bias neutralization.
+A unified analytical framework is established, plus a standard detection pipeline, to dissect and compare different approaches in a clear and fair manner.
+We make it convenient to identify the key factors of previous methods, effective choices for model design, and potential directions for improvement.
+Key findings related to effective slender object detection, which is proven practicable without anchor-based localization nor specialized box representations, are presented in Sec.~\ref{dissections}.

 Beyond diagnoses and analyses, we further propose strategies to boost the detection of slender objects.
 In particular, a generalized feature adaption module, called self-adaption, is introduced.
-In addition, we extend the center prior (originated from FCOS~\cite{fcos}) to slenderness prior to adapt to the nature of slender objects.
-According to the quantitative experiments (see Sec.~\ref{improvements}), these two components have proven effective for slender objects while also working well for regular objects.
-Our recommended combinations can match or even outperform previous state-of-the-art methods on COCO (see Fig.~\ref{fig:improvement}).
+In addition, we show potential trade-off measures between the detection of slender and regular objects.
+According to the quantitative experiments (see Sec.~\ref{improvements}), the proposed feature adaptation has proven effective for slender objects while also working well for regular objects (see Tab.~\ref{tab:backbones}).